 So in short here are the key differences between our tuned ECU program vs the stock tune:

 1. DBW map, instant respond on a pedal movement, much more predictable amount of power and acceleration, lots of pleasure knowing that you own this mechanism, not a vice versa 🙂

 2. Ignition.
 Not too much to say, tuned to the detonation limit ( minus 1-2 degree for safety ) for good RON95 gasoline

 3. VTC has been tuned for the best performance across the range.

-4. Fuel tables have been precisely tuned for max power at top end and real economy at low end, fuel efficiency under normal driving is better for about 0.6 – 0.8 liters, depends of air filter and catalysator conditions.
+4. Fuel tables have been precisely tuned for max power at the top end and real economy at the low end, fuel efficiency under normal driving is better for about 0.6 – 0.8 litres, depends on the air filter and catalysator conditions.

 5 VTEC has been set to the point where the small lobes on the camshaft can’t open the valve enough for more air and VTEC high lobes must start to work, it is at 4600 rpms.
 So now you don’t have a dip in power/torque, the power climbs smoothly to the rev limiter.

 6. Rev limiter has been moved to 7700 rpms.
 There is a moment when the VTEC big lobes are not able to supply more air for building more power, this point is 7600 rpms.
 Stock oil pump also has this 7500-7600 rpm productivity limit.
 So its efficient to rev the engine to those rpms and then shift the gear.
 And now your new power window is much higher 4600 rpm – 7600 rpm – 3000 rpm of fan!

 So … what we have after all?
 Well, we have a true and sharp Honda engine which now responds like a Type-R engine does but more powerful and much more torquey!